|

 In theory, any number of cables between 0 and 13 would thus

-be possible.
-In practice, the procedures commanded the use
+In practice, the procedures commanded the use a fixed number of

-of exactly 10 cables at all times, which greatly reduces the
+cables (10 in most cases), which greatly reduces the

 maximum number of possibilities.